XII Stag: Multiplier system

 When enemy is destroyed by Side attack or Back fire attack, the current score multiplier increases by 1, up to 12.
 The multiplier decreases by 1 at a time when enemy is not destroyed by either attack for a prolonged time period.

 Releases

 XIIstag Limited

 It is a 1-stage demo of the game that includes Stage 4 of the original game.
 Full-screen and windowed executables are included.
 Unlike the original, the objects are 3d objects rendered in software.

 XIIZEAL

 XIIZEAL is a port of XII Stag released in 2007 for the Windows Mobile platform.
 It includes 5 difficulty settings from very easy to very hard, as well as the original soundtrack.
 This version was later released for Steam in 2015.

 Shooting Love.
 10 shuunen ~XIIZEAL & ΔZEAL~

 The Xbox 360 version is a compilation version that includes XIIZeal and ΔZEAL.

-DeltaZeal was originally as G-Stream G2020 by Oriental Soft, which was developed by future Triangle Service programmer and founder Toshiaki Fujino.
+DeltaZeal was originally released as G-Stream G2020 by Oriental Soft, which was developed by future Triangle Service programmer and founder Toshiaki Fujino.